A Survey of Reinforcement Learning from Human Feedback: Label Collection

 Finally, it should be mentioned that naturally approaches with theoretical guarantees usually also use uncertainty as the main criterion for label collection (e.g., \citet{novoseller2023diprl}, see \cref{sec:theory} for more details).

 \item[On-Policy Data] Only focusing on uncertainty is likely insufficient or inefficient in \gls{RL} because the previous methods may focus on choosing queries to identify the reward function as precisely as possible uniformly on the whole state-action space.
-However, it may be important to favor more on-policy trajectories to guarantee the relevance of the generated queries for the current policy.
+However, it may be important to favor more on-policy trajectories to guarantee the relevance of the generated queries for the current policy, assuming that the behavior policy is stochastic (i.e., the current stochastic policy in SAC or the current deterministic policy with some noise, such as in DDPG).
 Indeed, improving reward learning in state-action regions that may never be visited with the current policy would lead to wasteful queries~\citep{lindner2021information}.
-One simple approach to ensure that the data is more on-policy is by simply sampling from the current policy~\citep{cui2018active} or favoring more recently-generated trajectories~\citep{eberhard2022actively,hu2024querypolicy}.
+One simple approach to ensure that the data is more on-policy is by simply sampling from the current policy~\citep{cui2018active} or favoring more recently-generated trajectories~\citep{hu2024querypolicy}.

 \item[Query Simplicity] Selecting queries only based on their informativeness may lead to queries that are hard for a human to answer, which is, for example, the case for the average entropy.
 The ease of answering a query is important to alleviate the cognitive load of the human oracle.
 Some work specifically takes this aspect into account, for instance, by considering the similarity of consecutive queries~\citep{racca2019teacheraware} or the information gain.
 For this latter criterion, \citet{biyik2019asking} show that in contrast to volume removal, it naturally leads to queries that are easier to answer for a human because information gain can be increased when the uncertainty in the human answer is lower.